lionheart/style-guide/guides/Naming-Things.md

 In some situations, it makes sense to use a variable to reference a generic class.
 For instance, in Django, you might present one of either two forms to users: one that lets you edit your first name, and another that just displays the first name but is non-editable.
 Instead of creating two different views, you may want to save the form class to a variable and just reference this variable when the form is needed.

+This is an exception to the lowercase_with_underlines rule.
+You can name variables of this class like you would as if it were a class itself.

 ```python
 if user.is_staff():
     FirstNameForm = forms.EditableFirstNameForm